Angelina Jolie avoids talking about her bond with this singer

-Angelina Jolie said present in an interview with Salma Hayek in which she was asked about her alleged relationship with the popular singer The Weeknd, before said incursion by the interviewer, the actress ended up dodging it in a categorical way.
+Angelina Jolie said present in an interview with Salma Hayek in which they asked her about her alleged relationship with this one she has with the popular singer The Weeknd, before said incursion by the interviewer, the actress ended up dodging it in a categorical way.

 The interviewer for the magazine “E!”
 He asked Jolie if her children were excited by the supposed friendship with the singer, to which the renowned diva just smiled and replied that they are very excited about her mother’s future on the big screen and directed the interview to the premiere from Marvel’s “Eternals” where he will make an appearance.